-This is the inspiration behind SoulFire Tribe – this blog and integrating women’s empowerment coaching (coming soon!) – to build a vibrant sisterhood of women connecting, growing, kicking ass, and taking names.
+This is the inspiration behind SoulFire Tribe – transformational empowerment mindset coaching for women to unleash your inner goddess – to build a vibrant sisterhood of women connecting, growing, kicking ass, and taking names.
 My journey has a flair for the mystical and a healthy dose of badassery, and I welcome you to join me on it!

 I love connecting with people, sharing stories, and discovering new things.
 Hit me up on email and social media (Facebook, Twitter) and we’ll chat.
 (If you love pictures of cats, beautiful nature views, inspiration/motivational + sarcastic memes, or want to see my real life, follow me on Instagram!).
 Can’t wait to meet you!